 How does MVP bucks work?

 The first thing is for you to sign up and create an account.
-So as to raise no suspicion about their scam site and keep you around, they add the $25 on your MVP bucks account.
-Keep in mind, when you finally want to withdraw this money none of it will be loaded into your personal account.
+To raise no suspicion about their scam site and keep you around, they add the $25 on your MVP bucks account.
+Keep in mind, when you finally want to withdraw this money none of it will be loaded into your account.

 Moving on to the task wall.
 The task wall is supposed to be a survey just as they have advertised on their homepage.
 But then this is not a real survey because all you do is download apps and do other things that are not in any way related to a survey.